2022 Los Angeles City Council scandal: Racist language

 The audio recording of the meeting gained widespread attention due to the personal attacks, racist and colorist language, and discussion of political goals.
 The participants were discussing gerrymandering when Martinez stated, "Fuck that guy ...
-He's with the Blacks", referring to District Attorney George Gascón.
+He's with the blacks", referring to District Attorney George Gascón.

 Martinez also insulted fellow councilmember Mike Bonin's black adopted child.
 Referring to the behavior of the then-three-year-old child during a 2017 parade, she said, "They're raising him like a little white kid ...
 I was like, 'This kid needs a beatdown.
-Let me take him around the corner, I'll bring him right back.' " Martinez also called the child a "changuito" according to the Los Angeles Times, meaning "little monkey" in Spanish.
+Let me take him around the corner, I'll bring him right back.' " Martinez also stated of the child, "There is nothing you can do to control him, parece changuito," with the "parece changuito" meaning "(looks/acts) like a little monkey" in Spanish.
+She also called Bonin a "little bitch".

-In the course of the discussion on redistricting, she commented, "I see a lot of little short dark people there" in reference to Los Angeles’ Koreatown.
-"Oaxacan Koreans.
-Not even like Kevin.
-Little ones," Cedillo replied.
+In the course of the discussion on redistricting, she commented, "I see a lot of little short dark people there."
+Cedillo replies, "Yeah!
+Puro Oaxacan.
+Puro Oaxacan [and] Korean Not even like Kevin, little ones."
+This was said in reference to Los Angeles’ Koreatown.
 She continued, "I was like, I don't know what village they came from, how they got here, but whatever."
-She can also be heard to remark, "tan feos" (Spanish for "[they're] so ugly").
-Oaxaca is a Mexican state that has a high percentage of indigenous population, mostly of Zapotec origin, and Oaxacans are also represented in immigrant communities in Los Angeles.
+She can also be heard to remark, "tan feos" (Spanish for "[they're] ugly").
+Oaxaca is a Mexican state that has a high percentage of Indigenous population, mostly of Zapotec origin, and Oaxacans are also represented in immigrant communities in Los Angeles.

 The audio also revealed council members' remarks about Jews and Armenians, with Martinez saying "The judios cut their deal with South LA.
-That’s how I see it.
+That's how I see it.
 And they are gonna screw everyone else", and referred to Areen Ibranossian, an advisor to councillor Paul Krekorian, as "The guy with one eyebrow."
 Martinez wasn't able to recall the last name and Cedillo replied "It ends in i-a-n, I bet you."